"Fall River Sauger"

 We would start by setting-out the pullin or trolling rigs a little downstream from where we wish to start fishing so I could get the boat trolling speed to about 0.9 to 1.1 mph going up river letting out line or reeling in to get weights just bumping bottom.
 Lastly, and one we have little experience with is trolling with leadcore line.
 Leadcore is tied to a good swivel with mono line or 4 – 8 feet to the lure.
 Length of line out and speed are important since leadcore runs deeper at slow speeds and shallower at faster speeds.

 Keep in mind that sauger are very bottom-oriented which means if you are fishing a bait 2 foot or more off the bottom, you may be wasting your time.
 During the winter these fish will hold in deeper parts of the river while feeding to prepare for the spring spawn.
 We like to work the flats on the current bends and search depth of about 13 – 18 feet while looking for hole or wash-outs.
 We always looked forward to fishing the Spring Valley Walleye Club member’s tournament in late November.
-This clubs dedication, hard work and contributions have helped the sauger/walleye population in the river and kept the MWC Tournaments running here each year.
+This clubs dedication, hard work and contributions have helped the sauger/walleye population in the river and kept the MWC Tournaments running here for years.

 These presentations take some practice but all will catch river sauger and pullin or trolling rigs allows you to cover a variety of water allowing you to key in on their locations, give it a try to extend your fishing this year, you may find you like it.